Using VSCode in Slurm

 The problem

-To develop in our Slurm[3] cluster, the users connect the VSCode to the “Login node” which starts the vscode-server process.
+To develop in our Slurm[3] cluster, users connect VSCode to the “login node”, which starts the vscode-server process there.

-This is not a problem by itself, but when many users do it simultaneously, it starts to consume many resources in a machine that should only be used to manage Slurm jobs.
+This is not a problem by itself, but when many users do it simultaneously, it starts to consume a lot of resources on a machine that should only be used to manage Slurm jobs.

 Additionally, this setup only allows for editing the code, not for executing (or at least I hope they are not running code in the “Login node” 🤞) or even debugging.